The Health Initiative Senior Director, Health Plans

 Commitment to THI’s mission, vision, and values.

-Continuous improvement mindset; eagerness for learning and feedback.
+Continuous improvement mindset; curiosity and eagerness for learning and feedback.

 Confident in leading with a point of view and recommendations while being open to changing position when necessary.

-Takes full accountability for swim lane goals, deliverables, and team performance.
+Takes full accountability for functional team goals, deliverables, and team performance amidst change.

-Ability to navigate ambiguity and work both independently and collaboratively.
+Ability to navigate ambiguity, work independently and collaboratively, and know when to seek input.

 Ability and willingness to learn and adapt to THI’s approach to building transformative relationships based on humility, reliability, openness, humor, and confidence.